-I firmly believe that IF a child is truly ready, they can be potty trained in 3 days!
+I firmly believe that if a child is truly ready, they can be potty trained in just 3 days!
 The most well known 3 day method is Fellom's Three Day Method.
-However, after researching several methods, and then going through the process, this is how we were successful potty training in only three days!
+However, after researching several methods and then going through the process, this is how we successfully potty trained in only three days.

 ~Staying Dry- Having periods of dryness of about two hours.
 This illustrates developed bladder control.

 ~An Interest in the Bathroom Habits of Others by either wanting to watch you go or simply wanting to tag along while you go

 ~ Awareness of Bodily Functions- For some little ones, this means announcing when they are going.
 For others, it may mean retreating to a corner or getting a certain expression when making a bowel movement.
 All of these illustrate the same thing- an awareness that they are going to the bathroom.
 It is no longer just happening.
 They know it's happening.